 Advocacy – to advocate for full inclusion of women in ministry, mission, and religious studies based on ethical and theological principles as they interact with analyses of personal collective experiences.

 Our most recent edition of our newsletter is now available online!
-Please click here to see the newsletter addressing “Sacred Sexuality and the Political Body” as well as past editions
+Please click here to see the newsletter titled “I Know Your Story Because I Know Mine” as well as past editions.